 Things to be careful of

-Tell your doctor if you get a sore mouth or tongue, vaginal itching or discharge while taking or after you hav
+Tell your doctor if you get a sore mouth or tongue, vaginal itching or discharge while taking or after you have st

 opped taking CILICAINE.
 This could be due to a fungal infection called Thrush.
 This may also result in fever and irritation in stomach.
 The use of this medicine may sometimes allow fungi to grow, as CILICAINE is ineffective against fungi.

 Take care while driving or operating machinery until you know how CILICAINE affects you.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are using CILICAINE.